php-fig/fig-standards/bylaws/003-membership.md

 their duties and ensure that FIG mediums are managed by representatives elected by the PHP FIG.

-Also, whilst not full members themseleves, they have the ability to start any vote (just as any member project), but not cast any votes.
+Also, whilst not full members themselves, they have the ability to start any vote (just as any member project), but not cast any votes.
 However it should be noted that any vote started by one FIG Secretary must be managed and tallied by a different secretary to ensure impartiality.